v1et4nh/Bot_PriceScraper/README.md

 So this is what I am doing:
 * Use Selenium to navigate through the website and scrape the price
 * Use Telegram Api to be able to send messages and even images
-* Optional: Use WhatsApp Api to send messages

 <!-- GETTING STARTED -->
 ## Getting Started